 - Iconic Sequel Character: Pétrolia and Serge were introduced in Season 2, but managed to be as iconic as the other main characters and to even eclipse in popularity their Season 1 predecessors (AKA Mirabella and Falbo).

 - Imaginary Enemy: During Valence's therapy with Brad she mentions that there is so little good that came out of him that even Stephane, Brad's initial Imaginary Friend, tried to strangle him.

 - Imagine the Audience Naked: The Captain tells Flavien to do this during a presentation, then he realizes Flavien is just staring at Valence.Captain: (covering Valence with his captain's vest) Enough with the peeping!

-- I Need to Go Iron My Dog: The Captain has to retreat and think of a new plan he tells the Barzot captain he has a baptism to attend to since he is the godfather.
+- I Need to Go Iron My Dog: When the Captain has to retreat and think of a new plan, he tells the Barzot captain he has a baptism to attend to since he is the godfather.

 - Informed Attribute: Bob is definitely the largest member of the crew, but his weight is heavily exaggerated by everyone acting like he's very fat, when he's less fat than he is a Big Eater.
 If anything, his weight seems to be in muscles as well.

 - Insignia Rip-Off Ritual: When Brad was finally demoted after nearly killing the captain.
 Took about 3 times to finally get all of Brad's hidden insignias off.

 - Insistent Terminology: Throughout the entire series, the aliens are referred to as E.T.s

 - Insult Backfire: When the captain lashes at Brad who says they shouldn't waste their time finding the Captain's "little friends" (said friends being his mentor)Captain: My friends as you said might be in life threatening danger!
 But what do you know of it, you never had friends!Brad: Once!
 I bought some and then resell them, at a higher price.